 Director: Buzz Kulik

 “King Nine Will Not Return” is a terrific opener for the second season of The Twilight Zone.
-It shares a great in common with the pilot episode for Season 1 “Where Is Everybody?”
-Both episodes concern the maddening quest of on lone, disoriented man who is having a psychotic episode.
+It shares a great deal in common with the pilot episode for Season 1 “Where Is Everybody?”
+Both episodes concern the maddening quest of one lone, disoriented man who experiences a psychotic episode.
 This was Buzz Kulik’s first time directing a Twilight Zone episode.
 It was particularly challenging task because most of Bob Cummings’s lines occurred as inner monologue.
 The voice-overs were pre-recorded at MGM and then played back during filming.

 The setting is 1943 during World War II.
 We find a crashed B-25 bomber called the “King Nine” sitting alone in the remote desert of Africa.
 Captain James Embry (played by classic Hollywood star Robert Cummings) is stranded among the wreckage in the desert.
 He scrambles, searching for his crew while he steadily goes insane.
 He begins having visions of his fellow crewmen as they appear in the cockpit and standing over their own graves.